HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  5.3Mb
-      sub-directories of 1Mb or more:
-        data   1.7Mb
-        libs   1.4Mb
+    Packages required but not available: 'rhdf5', 'sva', 'EBImage'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # bnclassify